Mainframe-Archive/switchboard/guide/examples.md

 [Switchboard Installation](/switchboard/guide/install/
 "Installation") for details)

-After the `switchboard` server is up, you're ready to start building your Ruby client so you can communicate with it.
+After the Switchboard server is up, you're ready to start building your Ruby client so you can communicate with it.

 To get started, create the following `Gemfile`: